 Exercises for Snapping Scapula Syndrome:

-Stand with your feet hip-width apart and hold a pair of light dumbbells in front of your thighs.
-Keep your arms straight as you raise the dumbbells out to the sides until they are level with your shoulders, maintaining a straight arm position.
+Keeping your feet hip-width apart, place two small weights in front of your thighs and stand there.
+Raise the dumbbells out to the sides until they are level with your shoulders, maintaining a straight arm position.
 Reduce them to their initial position.
 Repeat ten to fifteen times.